 As I sat across from him at his desk, I knew he was overwhelmed.
 I could have told you that without even hearing his story.
 He wasn’t in a healthy spot, and his team wasn’t healthy either.
 He was running 100 miles per hour, and he had no margin in his life.

-In my experience, though, when a church grows to 1,000 or more attendance, that structure will begin to buckle.
+In my experience, though, when a church grows to be a community of 1,000 or more, that structure will begin to buckle.

 “The reality is none of them were leading because the senior pastor was still trying to call all the shots.”

 What’s unique about churches, of course, is the top leader doesn’t just get paid to lead a team.
 In most cases, this person is also researching, crafting, rehearsing and delivering a major presentation in front of a large audience every week.
 We call it a message or a sermon, and it’s not uncommon for pastors to invest 10 to 20 hours each week on this function.
 It’s a pretty critical function.

 Am I describing your situation, too?
 If so, here are a series of questions that I’d like you to consider:

 Typically control is the driving factor when pastors are trying to lead too many people.
 In the marketplace, they refer to the number of people who a person leads as that person’s span of control.
 What’s driving that?
 Here are some factors to consider:

 - Maybe you have doers rather than leaders in leadership positions.